Last Updated on November 24, 2022 by ashley.davis

 One may choose to assess their cognitive functions at home with the SAGE.
 It is an online test that will take an average person an estimated 15 minutes to complete.
 It tests different aspects of an individual, including their mental orientation, short-term memory, and other executive functions.
 The test had been developed by the Ohio State University Wexner Medical Center as a tool for identifying Dementia in patients.
 The test is free to download and requires only a pen and paper.
 You can print out the test and take it home.
 Studies have shown that the SAGE has been useful in determining people with cognitive issues.
 However, it is not sufficient to self diagnose based on it.
 You must show the results of the SAGE to a doctor for a proper diagnosis.

 As mentioned before, different people are affected in different ways.
 This makes dementia diagnosis quite tricky.
 Doctors will generally check for underlying conditions that cause cognitive malfunction.
-These conditions needs treatment before they progress to a worse stage of Dementia.
+These conditions need treatment before they progress to a worse stage of Dementia.
 The doctors may conduct an assessment in which the patient’s medical history is studied; the patient will undergo a physical exam and take some neurological tests.

 In the case of progressive Dementia, at present, there is no treatment to stop its progression.
-Dementia treatment usually involves medications that may temporarily alleviate the symptoms of Dementia.
+Dementia treatment usually involves medications and therapies that may temporarily alleviate the symptoms of Dementia.
 You can deal with certain symptoms by using occupational therapy, modifying the patient’s environment, or simplifying daily activities by breaking them down into smaller tasks.
 There are dementia treatments for behavioral issues, sleeping problems, and other such symptoms.
 Non-drug treatments usually include setting up a timetable for the patient to follow so they can regularly take their meals, exercise, and avoid certain types of food.